Zettlr/zettlr-docs/docs/en/editor/tables.md

 Even though the table cells are each aligned to fit the total width of each column, it is difficult to work with such a table.

-## Inserting Tables

-Since creating the basic structure of a table can be cumbersome, Zettlr includes a feature that can generate the correct syntax.
-To insert a table in your document, click on the corresponding toolbar button that looks like a table.

-A pop-up will open that shows you a grid.
-When you move your mouse over the grid, the top-left cells of this grid will be highlighted.
-Move the mouse cursor until the correct amount of columns and rows are highlighted, and click.
-Zettlr will then insert the basic scaffold for a pipe table of that size.
+> [!tip]
+> To learn how to manually insert a table and the supported Syntax for adding tables, read the [table syntax documentation](../syntax/tables.md).

 ## The Table Editor

-To make creating tables easier, Zettlr ships with a table editor.
-The table editor will detect Markdown pipe tables in your document and render them as actual tables that support line wrapping and contain less cluttered borders.
+Zettlr’s table editor will detect Markdown pipe tables in your document and render them as actual tables that support line wrapping and contain less cluttered borders.

 With the table editor, the above-mentioned table looks like this: